jupyterhub/jupyterhub/docs/source/reference/services.md

   For OAuth services, this is the client secret.
 - `display: bool (default - True)` - When set to true, display a link to the service's URL under the 'Services' dropdown in users' hub home page.
+  Only has an effect if `url` is also specified.
 - `oauth_no_confirm: bool (default - False)` - When set to true,
   skip the OAuth confirmation page when users access this service.
   By default, when users authenticate with a service using JupyterHub, they are prompted to confirm that they want to grant that service access to their credentials.
   Skipping the confirmation page is useful for admin-managed services that are considered part of the Hub and shouldn't need extra prompts for login.
+- `oauth_client_id: str (default - 'service-$name')` -
+  This never needs to be set,
+  but you can specify a service's OAuth client id.
+- `oauth_redirect_uri: str (default: '/services/$name/oauth_redirect')` -
+  Set the OAuth redirect URI.
+  Required if it differs from the default proxied prefix URI, e.g. the redirect handler is not at `/$prefix/oauth_redirect`, and/or the service is not to be added to the proxy at `/services/$name` (i.e. `url` is not set, but there is still a public web service using OAuth).

 If a service is also to be managed by the Hub, it has a few extra options: